- Yes, dogs can eat lentils and reap benefits from it ✔️

 The answer is yes, dogs can eat lentils.
 In moderation, lentils are very nutritious for dogs.
 Apart from fiber and protein, they’re a source of iron, B vitamins, phosphorus, zinc and carotenoids among other micronutrients.
 A different question is, can dogs eat lentils of all varieties and are they equally beneficial?
+Find out!

 What Are the Benefits of Lentils for Dogs?